Skip to content

 2. Hummingbirds

-Hummingbirds are tiny birds found throughout the Americas, from Alaska to Tierra del Fuego.
-Most species measure between 3-5 inches in length and weigh less than an ounce.
+Hummingbirds are tiny birds throughout the Americas, from Alaska to Tierra del Fuego.
+Most species measure 3-5 inches long and weigh less than an ounce.

 They feed on nectar and insects, with some species even able to drink sap or eat pollen directly off flowers.